At 5 weeks pregnant you’re now likely to suspect, or know, you’re pregnant.

 - Localised pain.

-If you have any concerns, always see your care provider as soon as possible.
+If you have any concerns about cramping or bleeding, always see your care provider as soon as possible.

 You might be wondering whether it’s possible to feel your baby at 5 weeks pregnant.